Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 Why You’ll Love Rhodes

-What I loved most about traveling here was, that it was safe, the castle and fortified city kept me busy for hours.
-And the beach was within a 20-minute walk!
+What I loved most about traveling here was that it was safe and had a lot to do.
+The castle and fortified city kept me busy for hours, and the beach was within a 20-minute walk!

 Where Is Rhodes & The Best Way to Get There